ONEcampaign/ukraine_oda_tracker/README.md

 ### In-donor refugee costs
 We estimate average in-donor refugee costs per refugee per year by dividing the total ODA eligible in-donor refugee costs reported by a donor country by the reported number of asylum applications over the last four years (2018-2021).
-The 2018-2021 timeframe is chosen reflect recent reporting practises, after the clarifications on reporting guidelines by the DAC Temporary Working Group on Refugees and Migration.
+The 2018-2021 timeframe is chosen to reflect recent reporting practises, after the clarifications on reporting guidelines by the DAC Temporary Working Group on Refugees and Migration.